PennyLaneAI/pennylane-cirq/doc/usage.rst

 Plugin usage
 ############

-PennyLane-Plugin provides two Target Framework devices for PennyLane:
+PennyLane-Cirq provides one Cirq device for PennyLane:

 * :class:`pennylane_cirq.SimulatorDevice <~SimulatorDevice>`: provides a PennyLane device for the Cirq simulator backend